qwahzi/nanofaq/README.md

 - Ideological, political, and personal incentives like providing people with access to global finance

-Some examples of these kinds of incentives working successfully include Wikipedia and Bitcoin full nodes.
+Examples of these kinds of incentives working successfully include Wikipedia and Bitcoin full nodes.

 **Where is the Nano community located?**